How to Win at Sports Retailing

 Sports retailers have a special mission in life.
 They exist to help the winners win games, and to the extent that they provide the tools that allow winners to do what they do best, to that extent the sports retailer is a winner too.
 You can win at sports retailing just by adopting a few simple attitudes about your business, your customers, and your merchandise.

 - Focus on the customer – The first rule of retailing is to focus on the customer.
 You can have the best merchandise on the market, but if it isn’t the merchandise the customer is looking for, it won’t matter.
 Golfers don’t go looking for baseball gloves.
 So, the first key to being a winning retailer, is to understand your customer.
-If your specialty is a particular sport, indoor or outdoor sporting goods retailers know what merchandise will appeal to the players, coaches, fans, and enthusiasts of that sport.
+If your specialty is a particular sport, know what merchandise will appeal to the players, coaches, fans, and enthusiasts of that sport.
 If your sports retail shop sells merchandise for all sports, understand the seasons so that you can have product that is in season.
 It’s all about your customer.

 - Use your foot space efficiently – Store layout, merchandising displays, and the amount of product you can shelve all depend on the size and shape of your retail space.
 If you lay out your store well, you’ll be able to stock the right products in the right amount.
 That requires making the best use of your foot space.